 Over time, that relationship gave my husband enough trust to start asking questions about the Catholic faith – not because he was being “formed,” but because he felt safe.

-He didn't start with a class.
+Father didn't immeidately direct him to a class.
 He met Tony where he already was.
 He named Jesus clearly.
 And instead of funneling him into a program, he walked with him one-on-one through the RCIA book until he was actually ready for the sacraments.

 The difference wasn’t content.
 It was timing and the refusal to assume faith had already taken root.